-I didn’t actually try to bake them but I don’t see why you couldn’t bake them.
+You absolutely can bake these if you don’t have access to a fryer.
 After you bread them, lay them out on a baking sheet and drizzle with olive oil.
 They will probably need to bake at 350-400 degrees F. for 15-20 minutes to get nice and crispy.

 Frying them is the way to go though if you can.